ppy/osu-wiki/news/2024/2024-10-09-resurrection-cup-2024-results.md

 ![](/wiki/shared/news/2024-05-12-resurrection-cup-2024-registrations-now-open/banner.jpg)

-Starting with [registrations back in May 11](https://osu.ppy.sh/home/news/2024-05-12-resurrection-cup-2024-registration-now-open) and ending with a grand final showdown on July 28, the Resurrection Cup has ended another year with a bang.
+Starting with [registrations back on May 11th](https://osu.ppy.sh/home/news/2024-05-12-resurrection-cup-2024-registration-now-open) and ending with a grand final showdown on July 28th, the Resurrection Cup has ended another year with a bang.

 ## Results